sysco-middleware/sysco-middleware.github.io/_posts/2019-06-24-testing-kafka-based-applications.md

 }
 ```

-I choose for testing topology with stateful operations and avro.
+I choose for testing topology with stateful operations and Avro.

 ```java
 // stateful